-Walthamstow Academy - Year 13 Curriculum Experience Gender and culture bias • Paper 3 - how to control someone else's Free will and determinism. schizophrenia, arm with your brain The nature-nurture debate; the interactionist approach. aggression, gender, RM Holism and reductionism. a recipe for you to be happy Idiographic and nomothetic approaches to psychological investigation.
-L. Class Assessments and successful Ethical implications of research studies and theory, including reference to social sensitivity. • 16 marker debates Tutor2U: Ideographic / Correlations.
+Walthamstow Academy - Year 13 Curriculum Experience Gender and culture bias • Paper 3 - how to control someone el s e's Free will and determinism. schizophrenia, arm with your brain The nature-nurture debate; the interactionist approach. aggression, gender, RM Holism and reductionism. a recipe for you to be happy Idiographic and nomothetic approaches to psychological investigation. and successful • Ethical implications of research studies and theory, including reference to social In Class Assessments: sensitivity.
+16 marker debates Tutor2U: Ideographic / • Correlations.
 Analysis of the relationship between co-variables.
-The difference between correlations and experiments.
-8 marker debates nomothetic Content analysis.
-Case studies. choosing a stat test Features of science: objectivity and the empirical method; replicability and falsifiability; theory construction and hypothesis testing; paradigms and paradigm shifts.
-Probability Reporting psychological investigations.
+The difference 8 marker debates nomothetic between correlations and experiments.
+Content analysis.
+Case studies. choosing a stat test Features of science: objectivity and the empirical method; replicability and Donald and 1924 falsifiability; theory construction and hypothesis testing; paradigms and Probability paradigm shifts.
+Reporting psychological investigations.
 Sections of a scientific report.
-Probability and significance: use of statistical tables and critical values in Interpreting inferential stats interpretation of significance; Type I and Type II errors.
-Factors affecting the choice of statistical test, including level of measurement The Sign Test and experimental design.
+Interpreting inforential state Probability and significance: use of statistical tables and critical values in Interpreting inferential stats interpretation of significance; Type I and Type II errors.
+The Sign Test Factors affecting the choice of statistical test, including level of measurement THE SIGHTEST and experimental design.
 When to use the following tests: Spearman's rho,